chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 If you choose to talk as your action, you can say a few words before anything else happens.
 Maybe if you are diplomatic you can stop this foolishness before it starts.

 ## Melee Attacks
-A combatant with a longer weapon begins with the advantage over one with a shorter weapon.At their discretion, the referee can declare the opposite, for situations such as using a halberd in a space station maintenance tunnel.
+A combatant with a longer weapon begins with the advantage over one with a shorter weapon.
+At their discretion, the referee can declare the opposite, for situations such as using a halberd in a space station maintenance tunnel.

 Advantaged melee attacks get a +2 modifier, matched melee attacks +1, and disadvantaged melee attacks +0.